emvivas/control-empleados/README.md

 # control-empleados
-Control of Employees through a graphical interface in Java with Java Swing.
+<b>Control of Employees through a graphical interface in Java with Java Swing.</b>